An Iterative Algorithm for Fitting Nonconvex Penalized Generalized Linear Models with Grouped Predictors: Introduction

-Compared with relevant works, our contributions are novel. ~\citeasnoun**{FHT} and~\citeasnoun{SheTISP} just considered convex/nonconvex penalized least-squares problems, and the predictors are not allowed to be grouped. ~\citeasnoun{Yuan} first proposed the group $l_1$ penalized least-squares problem and developed an algorithm, but the predictors within each group must be orthogonal to each other. \citeasnoun**{fhtglm} approximated the penalized GLM problem by penalized weighted least-squares and extended the coordinate descent algorithm.
-This approximation might not provide a solution to the original problem, and has no guarantee of convergence.
-We also noticed the recent work by~\citeasnoun**{fhtnote} after the completion of our paper.
-Some group penalties that are convex were studied within the Gaussian framework.
-There was seemingly no convergence analysis.
+\citet{ZouLi} recently proposed the local linear approximation (LLA) for GLMs.
+An adaptive LASSO optimization is carried out at \emph{each} iteration step.
+The resulting algorithm has theoretical guarantee of convergence, but may not be efficient enough.
+Another popular approach is the DC programming \citep{dcprog}, which solves nonconvex penalized problems that can be represented as a difference of two convex functions \citep{FanLi,ZouLi,tong}.
+Similarly, a weighted LASSO problem is solved at each iteration.
+Neither of the techniques directly applies to discrete penalties, such as $l_0$ and $l_0+l_2$, or group penalties.

+To address the grouping concern, \citet{Yuan} proposed the group LASSO.
+An algorithm was developed under the assumption that the predictors within each group are \emph{orthogonal} to each other. \citet{fhtnote} provided an algorithm for solving convex group penalties in the Gaussian framework.
+How to address the nonconvex group penalties, e.g., the group $l_0+l_2$, for GLMs remains unsolved.

+This paper provides a general framework for penalized log-likelihood optimization for any GLMs, to address all points 1-4.
+Our proposed algorithm significantly generalizes \citet{SheTISP} which was designed for Gaussian models only and could not attain discrete or group penalties.
+Using a $q$-function trick, this framework allows for essentially any penalties including the $l_0$, $l_p$, and SCAD penalties.
+The predictors can be grouped to pursue the between-group sparsity.
+Moreover, the convergence analysis in this paper is less restrictive than \citet{SheTISP}.
+No condition is imposed on the penalty function.
+The proof is self-contained and the conclusion applies to any thresholding rules (satisfying the mild conditions given in Definition \ref{def:threshold}).

 The rest of the paper is organized as follows.
-Section 2 introduces necessary notation.
-Section 3 presents the main theorem on $\Theta$-estimators.
-Concrete examples are given in Section 4, as well as some implementation details and variants including the relaxation form and the preliminary feature screening.
-Section 5 investigates different choices of the penalty function by simulation studies.
-Section 6 proposes a selective cross-validation (SCV) scheme for parameter tuning.
-In Section 7, super-resolution spectrum reconstruction is studied and a real microarray data example is analyzed to illustrate the proposed methodology.
+Section 2 introduces the thresholding based algorithm with rigorous theoretical convergence analysis and presents concrete penalty examples.
+Section 3 discusses algorithm details and how to use numerical techniques and probabilistic screening for fast computation in high dimensions.
+Section 4 investigates different choices of the penalty function by simulation studies, from which a nonconvex hard-ridge penalty is advocated.
+Section 5 proposes a selective cross-validation (SCV) scheme for parameter tuning.
+In Section 6, super-resolution spectrum reconstruction is studied and a real microarray data example is analyzed to illustrate the proposed methodology.
+Technical details are left to Appendix.